 It is currently the ‘bestseller’ in our matcha bar: the Iced Matcha Latte, the cold version of the Matcha Latte.
 But, how do you make a nice Iced Matcha Latte at home?

-If you like a little sweet, you can add some honey or maple syrup.
+7. If you like it a little sweeter, feel free to add some honey or agave syrup.

 Matcha Latte is a good and healthy coffee substitute, because Matcha contains a lot of theine and provides an energy boost during the day (about 6-8 hours).
 Theine works more gradually than caffeine, so you do not have an up and 30 minutes down again, as is the case with caffeine.
 In addition, Matcha is very rich in antioxidants (catechin EGCg), vitamins and minerals.
 It is a real superfood (or actually super-tea) with many health benefits!
 You can drink it purely, but also with milk.